philipmw/eth-staking-on-aws/README.md

 This project sets up AWS alarms, so I'll be notified immediately when an outage happens.
 Hence, with optimism and naivete, today I believe I can keep this downtime low enough that a spot instance saves me money.

-**c7g.medium for Consensus**:
-The workload can run on ARM, so my first choice is ARM for better value.
-The workload has very stable CPU, so we cannot take advantage of T4's CPU credit feature.
-(Though it may still be cheaper even with a stable load.
-I haven't really explored T4.)
-I want to use Amazon Linux 2022, which A1 does not currently support.
-I need at least 2 GB RAM but no more than 4 GB, plus good support for EBS and network.
-Hence, remaining contenders are C7G and M6G. c7g.medium is both cheaper and has better networking than m6g.medium, hence that's the victor.

-**t4g.micro for Validator**:
-*t4g.micro* is $1.83/month compared to $12.93/month for *c7g.medium*, and its performance seems to be satisfactory.
-We may even be able to use *t4g.nano*; the hardest part would be getting Lighthouse set up.

 ## Income vs expense of solo staking

 From now til the end of the document, I assume [1 ETH = $1,400](https://coinmarketcap.com/currencies/ethereum/),